kwn1125/express-typescript-rest-api/README.md

-# REST API using Node.js, Express and Typescript
+# REST API using Node.js, Express, and Typescript

-This is a template for me to create a REST API with Node.js, Express and TypeScript.
+Sample REST API developed using Node.js, Express, and TypeScript.

 ## Requirements